Adam Collins

 Mobile Optimisation Is Non-Negotiable

 Churn Buster notes that over 70% of card updates happen on mobile devices, making mobile optimisation essential.
-The payment update page should include the customer’s name, their plan details, the specific card that failed (type and last four digits), an explanation of what happens if payment is not updated (with a deadline), a simple card entry form, and alternative payment options including Apple Pay and Google Pay.
+The payment update page should include the customer’s name, their plan details, the specific card that failed (type and last four digits), an explanation of what happens if payment isn’t updated (with a deadline), a simple card entry form, and alternative payment options including Apple Pay and Google Pay.
 RecoverPayments estimates that businesses implementing frictionless dunning flows retain 15-20% of customers who would otherwise have churned.

 4. Get the Timing and Cadence Right